RonaldLePape/DEVOPS_DSTI_Project/UserApi/app/README.md

 - Start a web server

-From the root directory of the project run:Basic
+From the root directory of the project:

 ```
 npm start